-Even though there does not appear to be anything on the horizon that would cause a shift back to the old dynamics, there is a large amount of uncertainty over the speed of change.
+Even though there does not appear to be anything on the horizon that would change direction, there is a large amount of uncertainty over the speed of change.
 EWEB needs to have a plan that considers these trends and uncertainties, as well as the supply risks associated with action or inaction.
-EWEB staff have worked closely with leading industry consultants to incorporate assumptions around key drivers into the 2022 IRP.
-In addition, sensitivities and future IRP work will analyze alternate assumptions to find tipping points and areas of opportunity or risk.
+EWEB staff have worked closely with leading industry consultants to incorporate assumptions around key drivers into the 2023 IRP.
+In addition, future IRP work will continue to analyze alternate assumptions to find tipping points and areas of opportunity or risk.